andrasq/node-restiq/Readme.md

 `req.body`.
 This call is safe to call more than once, but sets body only the first time.

+### restiq.mw.discardBody( req, res, next )

+Reads and discards request body forcing the end event on the request.

 ### restiq.mw.skipBody( req, res, next )

 If the request body is guaranteed to be empty, it is faster to skip waiting for the `on('end')` event.
 Be careful when using this:  if the request has a body it needs to be consumed.

+### restiq.mw.buildReadBody(options)

+Returns `restiq.mw.readBody`.

+#### options

+`maxBodySize` - The maximum request body size to enforce.
+If this is a number, then the value specifies the number of bytes; if it is a string, the value is parsed by bytes.
+Defaults to '100kb'.
+Exceeding this value results in a `400 BadRequest` error response.

+### restiq.mw.buildParseBody(options)

+Returns `restiq.mw.parseBody`.

+#### options

+`maxBodySize` - The maximum request body size to enforce.
+If this is a number, then the value specifies the number of bytes; if it is a string, the value is parsed by bytes.
+Defaults to '100kb'.
+Exceeding this value results in a `400 BadRequest` error response.

+### restiq.mw.buildParseBodyParams(options)

+Returns `restiq.mw.parseBodyParams`.

+#### options

+`maxBodySize` - The maximum request body size to enforce.
+If this is a number, then the value specifies the number of bytes; if it is a string, the value is parsed by bytes.
+Defaults to '100kb'.
+Exceeding this value results in a `400 BadRequest` error response.

+### restiq.mw.buildParseQueryParams()

+Returns `restiq.mw.parseQueryParams`.

+### restiq.mw.buildParseRouteParams()

+Returns `restiq.mw.parseRouteParams`.

+### restiq.mw.buildDiscardBody()

+Returns `restiq.mw.discardBody`.

+### restiq.mw.buildSkipBody()

+Returns `restiq.mw.skipBody`.

 Restify Compatibility Layer
 ---------------------------